robince/partial-info-decomp/README.md

 # local_interaction

-This folder implements a redundancy measure based on pointwise common change of surprisal.
-It also implements a partial information decomposition based  n this measure.
+This folder implements a redundancy measure based on pointwise common change of surprisal and a partial information decomposition based on this measure.

 For comparison the original `Imin` of [Williams and Beer (2010)](http://arxiv.org/abs/1004.2515) is also implemented.